oscarfonts/geoserver/doc/en/user/source/advanced/crshandling/coordtransforms.rst

 .. warning::

-   Grid Shift files are only valid in a specific geographic domain for which they where made; trying to transform coordinates outside this domain will result in no trasformation at all.
-Make sure to use Grid Shift files valid in the area you want to transform.
+   Grid Shift files are only valid in the specific geographic domain for which they where made; trying to transform coordinates outside this domain will result in no trasformation at all.
+Make sure that the Grid Shift files are valid in the area you want to transform.

 #.
-Locate the *Grid File Name(s)* int the tables below, which are extracted from |EPSG_V|.
+Search for the *Grid File Name(s)* int the tables below, which are extracted from |EPSG_V|.
+If you need to use a Grid Shift transform not declared in EPSG, you will need to `Define a custom Coordinate Operation`_.
 #.
 Get the Grid File(s) from your National Mapping Agency (NTv2) or the `US National Geodetic Survey <http://www.ngs.noaa.gov/TOOLS/Nadcon/Nadcon.shtml>`_ (NADCON).
 #.
 Copy the Grid File(s) in the :file:`user_projections` directory inside your data directory.
 #.
-Use the `Reprojection Console`_ to confirm the new transform is used.
+Use the `Reprojection Console`_ to test the new transform.

-To declare a Grid Shift transform not in |EPSG_V|, `Define a custom Coordinate Operation`_.

 List of available Grid Shift transforms
 ```````````````````````````````````````

-The list of supported Grid Shift transforms is determined by the EPSG database.
-In |EPSG_V|, the available transforms are:
+The list of Grid Shift transforms declared in |EPSG_V| is:

 NTv2
 ....